 - To prepare them for the world of work and independent living and to take their place as active citizens in the UK

-- To address pupils’ social, emotional and behavioural needs
+- To address pupils’ social, emotional and behavioural needs through mentoring and guidance

 We seek to deliver a curriculum that: